-Primal Blueprint recently started selling no-vegetable oil, real avocado oil mayonnaise, and it’s delicious!
+Primal Blueprint recently started selling low-PUFA (no-seed oil), real, avocado oil mayonnaise, and it’s delicious!
 Although we sometimes make our own mayo at home, home-made mayo does not stay good for very long and so its not very convenient.
 But now that Mark Sisson is whipping up wonderful mayo, I can get to work on the backlog of tuna salad, pea salad, and deviled eggs I’ve been denying myself.

 After biking the Red Rock hills around my Morrison home today, I thought I’d enjoy some tuna salad with two heaping spoonfuls of Mark’s zippy mayo—call it research for lower calorie meal plans for my new business, the FatBurn Factory.